T. H. Rogers School: Middle School Vanguard

 All core classes (English, reading, history, math, and science) are taught at the Pre-Advanced Placement level.

 On "B" days, all Vanguard Middle School students participate in a 45-minute research class called TPSP(Texas Performance Standards Project).

 On "A" days, all Vanguard Middle School students have a 45-minute study hall class called homeroom.

 Vanguard Middle School students have the opportunity to earn high school credit for: Algebra, Integrated Physics and Chemistry (IPC), Art, Debate and Foreign Language while at T. H. Rogers.

 In addition to Vanguard students, T. H. Rogers also houses the Houston Day School for the Deaf, as well as a Multiple Impaired program for students with severe disabilities.
 Vanguard Middle School students have opportunities for inclusion activities and classroom lessons with other student populations on campus, when possible.

 Program for Preparing Students for Independence (PSI)

 Preparing Students for Independence (PSI) program serves students aged 3 – 22 whose disabilities severely impair their performance in cognitive and developmental areas.
-An Admission, Review, and Dismissal (ARD) committee determines if a student’s educational needs would be best met in a PSI class.
+An Admission, Review, and Dismissal (ARD) committee determines if a student's educational needs would be best met in a PSI class.

 T.H.
 Rogers serves students who live in the West Region and whose unique needs cannot be appropriately met in a school closer to their home (as determined by the Office of Special Education).

+In 2022 there were plans to abolish the program.
+Margaret Downing of the Houston Press stated that district administration tried to force the end of the program against parental disapproval.
+The district ultimately kept the program.